aorinevo/an-gradebook/readme.txt

 Version 1.3:

 * Bug fix: Not enough of the jquery libraries were being loaded preventing users from adding courses, adding students, etc...

-== Upgrade notice ==

-This version is not backwards compatible.
-You will not have access to gradebooks created in previous versions.

-== Disclaimer ==

-GradeBook is still in development.
-Version 2.4.7 is still a beta release.